 ATM ARP Server Address

 If you configured the Classical IP instance as a client, you must also enter the address of the ARP server.
 This parameter, like the local ATM address, must be a 20-byte ATM address.
-See "ATM Address Formats and Variables" on page 21 for a discussion of ATM address formats and variables.

 Permanent Virtual Circuit (PVC)